16fb/DockerGuide/README.md

 *

 ## Containers
-[Containers](https://en.wikipedia.org/wiki/OS-level_virtualization) allows for OS-level virtualisation. <br>
+[Containers](https://en.wikipedia.org/wiki/OS-level_virtualization) allows for OS-level virtualisation.
 Basically its a Virtual Machine that virtualises processes and not the whole computer, which makes it much more efficient.
+Containers were initially made for Linux, therefore most containers will be linux based.

 ## Benefit + Use case of containers
 Main benefits: